Ed-Whyatt/titan-barbers/README.md

       - The main colours used are Medium brown, Pastel brown, Pastel Blue and Pastel Chalk.
       - Dark Brown and a lighter Pastel blue are used for contrast in some of the text and form.
-      - [http://colormind.io/ ](http://colormind.io/) has been used to aid the desision the colour sceme for the project.
+      - [Color Mind](http://colormind.io/) : Colormind has been used to aid the desision the colour sceme for the project.

 -   #### Typography